-The Legacy Innovation Product Experience Framework (PX Framework) is a tool we use to translate the attributes of a particular product experience (at each touchpoint) into corresponding attributes of a new business model, product, or service we are designing.
+The Legacy Innovation Product Experience Framework (PX Framework) is a tool we use to translate a desired product experience (at each touchpoint) into corresponding attributes of the new business model, product, and/or service we are designing.

-This allows us to pursue a philosophy we call the Desired Experience Model, which is an integral part of our design process.
-It dictates that a business model, product, or service design cannot be considered complete until it has fully captured and translated the experience touchpoint attributes into corresponding business model, product, or service attributes.
-This ensures that the business model, product, or service is designed such that it will, in fact, deliver its part of the product experience.
+Using this tool allows us to pursue a philosophy we call the Desired Experience Model — an integral part of our design process.
+It dictates that a business model, product, or service design cannot be considered complete until it has fully captured and translated the experience touchpoint attributes into corresponding business model, product, and/or service attributes.
+This ensures that these are designed so that they will, in fact, deliver their part of the overall product experience.

 Within the PX Framework, the following details are captured for each touchpoint:

 - User Does

 - Product Does / Service Does / Business Does

 - Affecting Attributes